 British Library Digitized Images

-The British Library has released 1 million images onto Flickr Commons (view the album here) for “anyone to use, remix, and repurpose”.
+The British Library has released 1 million images onto Flickr Commons (view the album) for "anyone to use, remix, and repurpose".
 The images shared by the British Library come from 17th, 18th and 19th century books.